foxriver76/ioBroker.denon/README.md

    *Boolean value which represents the state of Dynamic EQ.
 You can also set Dynamic EQ on and off with this state.*

+* parameterSettings.subwooferLevelState

+   *Boolean value, if it's true, you are able to make changes on the subwoofer level.*

+* parameterSettings.subwooferLevel / parameterSettings.subwooferTwoLevel

+   *Number value which indicates the current subwoofer level.
+The value has a range from 38 to 62 (50=0dB like on the volume).*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).